dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Details

-Print the offsets of the consumer.
+Print the offsets of the partition corresponding to the topic.

 #### 3.3.20 Get Offset Committed